angular-university/nestjs-course/README.md

     cd nestjs-course
     npm install

-Its also possible to install the modules as usual using npm:

-    npm install

 This should take a couple of minutes.
 If there are issues, please post the complete error message in the Questions section of the course.

 # To Run the Development Backend Server